White Collar Crime Defense

 Not hiring an experienced white collar criminal attorney.

 White collar crimes are significantly more complex than most criminal cases.
-You wouldn’t go to a general practitioner for heart surgery.
+It’s important to have an expert by your side.
+You wouldn’t go to a general practitioner for heart surgery; the same premise applies here.
 It is important to go to someone who has experience in federal white collar cases if you are facing a federal white collar case.

 Not considering options pre-indictment.